rcalix1/Build-Fun-AI-Projects-that-Run-on-the-Web/README.md

 Each work book is meant to help you to develop an AI project that can be deployed and run on the web just by using a browser.

-The only things you will need to complete these projects are GitHub, a computer with internet access and a browser, this work book, and some willingness to learn and fave fun.
+The only things you will need to complete these projects are GitHub, a computer with internet access, a web browser, this work book, and some willingness to learn and fave fun.

 ## FTC and Amazon Disclaimer